Chuck Yeager: Dates of rank

+Aerial victory credits

 Personal life

 Yeager named his plane after his wife, Glennis, as a good-luck charm: "You're my good-luck charm, hon.
 Any airplane I name after you always brings me home."
 Yeager and Glennis moved to Grass Valley, California, after his retirement from the Air Force in 1975.
-The couple prospered because of Yeager's best-selling autobiography, speaking engagements, and commercial ventures.
+The couple prospered as a result of Yeager's best-selling autobiography, speaking engagements, and commercial ventures.
 Glennis Yeager died of ovarian cancer in 1990.
 They had four children (Susan, Don, Mickey, and Sharon).
 Yeager's son Mickey (Michael) died unexpectedly in Oregon, on March 26, 2011.

 Yeager appeared in a Texas advertisement for George H. W. Bush's 1988 presidential campaign.

 In 2000, Yeager met actress Victoria Scott D'Angelo on a hiking trail in Nevada County.
 The pair started dating shortly thereafter, and married in August 2003.
-Subsequent to the commencement of their relationship, a bitter dispute arose between Yeager, his children and D'Angelo.
-The children contended that D'Angelo, at least 35 years Yeager's junior, had married him for his fortune.
+A bitter dispute arose between Yeager, his children, and D'Angelo.
+The children contended that she, at least 35 years Yeager's junior, had married him for his fortune.
 Yeager and D'Angelo both denied the charge.
 Litigation ensued, in which his children accused D'Angelo of "undue influence" on Yeager, and Yeager accused his children of diverting millions of dollars from his assets.
 In August 2008, the California Court of Appeal ruled for Yeager, finding that his daughter Susan had breached her duty as trustee.

 Yeager lived in Grass Valley, Northern California and died in the afternoon of December 7, 2020 (National Pearl Harbor Remembrance Day), at age 97, in a Los Angeles hospital.
+Following his death, President Donald Trump issued a statement of condolences stating Yeager "was one of the greatest pilots in history, a proud West Virginian, and an American original who relentlessly pushed the boundaries of human achievement".